kozec/sc-controller/docs/actions.md

 Available only for pads.
 Acts as trackball.

-#### <a name="axis"></a> axis(id [, min = -32767, max = 32767 ])
-- For button, pressing button maps to moving axis full way to 'max'.
-  Releasing button returns emulated axis back to 'min'.
-- For stick or pad, simply maps real axis to emulated
-- For trigger, maps trigger position to to emulated axis.
-Note that default trigger position is not in middle, but in minimal possible value.

-#### <a name="dpad"></a> dpad(up, down, left, right)
-Emulates dpad.
-Touchpad is divided into 4 triangular parts and when user touches touchped, action is executed depending on finger position.
-Available only for pads and sticks; for stick, works by translating stick position, what probably doesn't yields expected results.

-#### <a name="dpad"></a> dpad8(up, down, left, right, upleft, upright, downleft, downright)
-Same as dpad, with more directions.

 #### <a name="press"></a> press(button)
 Presses button and leaves it pressed.

 #### <a name="release"></a> release(button)
 Releases pressed button.

 #### <a name="tap"></a> tap(button)
 Presses button for a short while.
 If button is already pressed, releases it, taps it and presses it again in quick sequence.

 #### <a name="profile"></a> profile(name)
 Loads another profile